Explanation

 The conventional time scale for working with pulsars, and the one PINT uses, is Barycentric Dynamical Time (TDB).
 You should be aware that there is another time scale, not yet fully supported in PINT, called Barycentric Coordinate Time (TCB).
 Because of different handling of relativistic corrections, the TCB timescale does not advance at the same rate as TDB (there is also a many-second offset).
 TEMPO2 uses TCB by default, so you may encounter pulsar timing models or even measurements that use TCB.
 PINT provides a command line tool tcb2tdb to approximately convert TCB timing models to TDB.
 PINT can also optionally convert TCB timing models to TDB (approximately) upon read.

 It is also conventional to record pulsar data with reference to an observatory clock, usually a maser, that may drift with respect to International Atomic Time (TAI).
-Usually GPS is used to track the deviations of this observatory clock and record them in a file.
+Usually, GPS is used to track the deviations of this observatory clock and these deviations are recorded in a file known as a clock file.
 PINT also needs up-to-date versions of these observatory clock correction files to produce accurate results.

 Even more detail about how PINT handles time scales is available on the github wiki.